Kim Jong Un inspects missile test as regional rivals meet and kick off joint military drills – KION546

 The two countries have increased military and economic cooperation in recent years, drawing closer together in the face of growing threats in the Indo-Pacific – and as North Korea has rapidly ramped up its own weapons testing program.

-On Sunday, ahead of the joint drills beginning, suspected North Korean hackers targeted a company involved with the exercises, according to South Korean police – but were thwarted by the security system, with no military-related information stolen.
-South Korean authorities are now working with the US military to investigate the hack attempt.
+South Korean police said on Sunday that suspected North Korean hackers had targeted a company involved with the military exercises earlier this year, but were unsuccessful and no military-related information was stolen.
+South Korean and US authorities are now investigating another incident involving suspicious emails in July, ahead of the joint drills that began Monday.

 Seoul also responded to the North Korean missile drill on Monday, calling state media reports “exaggerated and in many cases different from the facts.”
 The country’s Joint Chiefs of Staff added that Seoul and Washington were both monitoring Pyongyang’s activities, and that the South Korean military was ready to “respond to any provocation by North Korea.”

-Note: Correction: This story has been updated to reflect when the suspected North Korean attempted hacks took place.